 Toiletries

-Apart from the regular soap, brush, toothpaste, deodorant, cream, etc., you can choose to go with a makeup kit just in case there’s a need to take a professional photo.
+Apart from the regular soap, brush, toothpaste, deodorant, cream, etc., you can choose to go with a makeup kit just in case you need to take a professional photo.

 Don’t forget your hair bands and lip balm as well.